Nevzlin not likely to back down in Yukos fight with Russia

 Nevzlin fell foul of the Kremlin by criticising Putin for Yukos's destruction, and calling it politically motivated.
 He left Russia for Israel in 2003 at the time Yukos was being investigated, although he was not wanted on any charges then.

-But in 2005 Russia asked Washington to extradite Nevzlin, accusing him of crimes, including organising contract killings.
+But in 2005 Russia asked Washington to extradite Nevzlin, accusing him of crimes, including organizing contract killings.

 In 2006, Russian prosecutors suggested Nevzlin could have been linked to the murder of former Russian agent Alexander Litvinenko, who died in London from radioactive poisoning, although Nevzlin was not charged.